vpkgg/R6-offsets/README.md

 The best way to find offsets for r6 is by using a Offset dumper.
 In the tools file you will find a few tools, some may work some may not.
 P.S if they arn't built they all need to built to a x64

 I will add more info soon, im just tired after coding all day.
-Need help or wanna add? dm me on discord: 2015Name#9918 2015Name#9918 2015Name#9918
+Need help or wanna add? dm me on discord: Soon

+Just Got My GitHub Back!
+Update Soon